mpope9/offline_search.wasm/README.md

 This is a library to generate Webassembly bindings for a full-text search index backed by [xor_filters](https://github.com/FastFilter/xor_singleheader).
 It is a bastardazation of concepts Tinysearch & lunr.js, and it strives to strike a balance between the highest level of size efficiency, performance, and features.

-An article of ~550 words can be compressed to ~100Kb.
+An article of ~550 words can be compressed to ~97K.
+This is up to a 147% size decrease from Tinysearch on a per-article basis..

 ## Features
 * Slim size through [Webassembly](https://webassembly.org/).